Paul Goldschmidt Preview, Player Props: Cardinals vs. Padres

 Paul Goldschmidt At The Plate

-- Among the qualified batters in MLB play, his batting average ranks 26th, his on-base percentage ranks 18th, and he is 45th in the league in slugging.
+- Among the qualifying batters, he ranks 23rd in batting average, while his on-base percentage ranks 16th and he is 43rd in slugging.

-- Goldschmidt has picked up a hit in 66.4% of his 128 games this year, with multiple hits in 34.4% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.